Yujingoto/AnalyzingNeuralTimeSeries_Python_Implimentation/README.md

 ## Summary:
 Analyzing Neural Time Series Data by Mike X Cohen is an extremely educational book to teach you the conceptual, mathematical, and implementational (but sadly only via Matlab programming) bases of time-, time-frequency-, and synchonization-based analyses of MEG, EEG, and LFP recordings from humans and nonhuman animals.

 Despite of being a perfect textbook, some might have some difficulties in implementation as it only supports MATLAB--insanely expensive language.
-Here, I aim to implement the available MATLAB code into python.
+Here, I aim to put the available MATLAB code in Python.

 Feel free to use my codes to help your study!!